- SUNDAY 10th March 2019 from 8:45am -

 103km - 60km - 30km

 Well marshalled - Safe course - Flat to undulating - Quiet rural course - Scenic lakeland area

 ABOUT TE KAUWHATA VILLAGE:

-Te Kauwhata is a small rural town with a population of just over 1000, situated in picturesque rolling farmland, nestled on the edge of Lake Waikare, in the North Waikato ? midway between Auckland and Hamilton (approximately 45 minutes drive either way).
+Te Kauwhata is a small rural town with a population of around 1,400, situated in picturesque rolling farmland, nestled on the edge of Lake Waikare, in the North Waikato, midway between Auckland and Hamilton (approximately 40 minutes drive either way).
 Lake Waikare is the third largest lake in the North Island and is becoming a major tourist attraction of this town.

 Te Kauwhata services a large rural area of over 13,000 people, taking in such districts as Waikaretu, Onewhero, Maramarua, Meremere, Waerenga, Ohinewai, Rangiriri, Naike and Glen Murray.
 Te Kauwhata boasts a huge range of interesting farming methods which include dairying, beef units, sheep and cattle, deer, ostrich/emu farming, fruit orchards, market gardening, horse studs, eel farming.
 Cottage industries include greenstone carving, knitting, sewing, seedling nursery, herb garden/cottage teas, home stays, farm stays, handmade gourmet condiments, and apple/grape juice production.

 As you venture into Te Kauwhata amid the rose festooned fence lines, a delightful view of Lake Waikare, surrounded by rolling hill country, will arrest your eyes.
 Generous hospitality, mouth watering culinary delights, delightful wines, and a wealth of history will enhance your welcome.
 Come on in and sojourn with us and relish all that Te Kauwhata has to offer.